 In order for packaging to state the words ‘biodegradable’ they must completely break down and decompose into natural elements within a short time after disposal – typically a year or less.
 The good thing about biodegradable packaging materials is their ability to biodegrade within landfill, helps to reduce the build-up of waste, contributing to a safer, cleaner and healthier environment.

 Compostable is defined as a material than can biodegrade under specific and human-driven circumstances.
 The key difference is that biodegradation is a natural process, whereas composting requires human intervention.
 During composting, microorganisms break down organic matter with the help of humans, who contribute the water, oxygen, and organic matter necessary to optimize conditions.
 Compostable products break down quite quickly in a compostable environment and leave behind a nutrient-rich organic material called humus, which creates a healthy soil environment for new plant growth!

 Compostable products are great for the environment; they take less time to break down and don’t leave behind any toxic residue (as opposed to some biodegradable options), and can provide the Earth with nutrients once they are fully broken down.

 Compostable materials are similar to biodegradable materials, as they are both intended to return to the earth safely.
 However, compostable materials go one step further by providing the earth with nutrients once the material has completely broken down.
 If you’re trying to reduce your environmental impact, compostable items are a good option, and it also means that it won't end up in a landfill when placed in the correct waste stream!
-And remember, while all compostable products are biodegradable, not all biodegradable products are compostable.

 It can be difficult at times to determine if a material is actually biodegradable or compostable, so make sure you always check the packaging and labels!